baudren/NoteOrganiser/roadmap.md

 [ ] Improve keyboard shortcuts (ctrl instead of alt, etc).
 [ ] Ensure proper resizing at all times.
 [ ] Ensure proper key navigation at all times.
-[ ] Use py.test and qtbot module to test the individual functionalities.
+[x] Use py.test and qtbot module to test the individual functionalities.
-    [~] replace calls to parent's methods by proper use of signal/slot [x] ensuring proper relative import for tests
+    [x] replace calls to parent's methods by proper use of signal/slot [x] ensuring proper relative import for tests (for py27) [x] tests *actually* passing
-    [ ] tests *actually* passing
+    [ ] testing the right-click menu on buttons?

 # Library
 [ ] vector icons?
 [ ] special graphic for shelves (wood?)
 [ ] variable number of columns/line on the shelves
-[ ] resizing should change the number of columns/lines for the shelves
+[ ] resizing should change the number of columns/lines for the shelves [ ] Display all tags in this zone

 # Editing
 [ ] allow for zooming